 Kennedy left Kansas, where she was born in 1916, for New York in 1942, graduated from Columbia University in 1949, then applied to Columbia Law School and was turned down.
 When she threatened to sue, a spot suddenly opened.
 She graduated in 1951, established a practice, and began taking on cases tied to her increasing involvement in the women’s, civil rights, and reproductive rights movements.

 Kennedy established the Media Workshop to fight racism in advertising, represented H. Rap Brown and the Black Panthers, and founded the Feminist Party, which nominated Congresswoman Shirley Chisholm for president in 1972.
 She was one of the instigators of the Miss America Pageant protest in 1968 and organized a “pee-in” in Harvard Yard in 1973 to protest the lack of women’s bathrooms in university buildings.

-Her papers at the Schlesinger Library document Kennedy’s lifetime of outspoken activism and include video tapes of the Flo Kennedy Show, which aired on Manhattan Cable Television in the early 1990s.
+Kennedy's papers at the Schlesinger Library document her lifetime of outspoken activism and include videotapes of the Flo Kennedy Show, which aired on Manhattan Cable Television in the early 1990s.
 Among the artifacts in the collection are two of her signature cowboy hats.

 - Kennedy, Florynce.
 Color Me Flo: My Hard Life and Good Times.
 Englewood Cliff, NJ: Prentice-Hall, 1976.